BradleyMatera/BradleyMatera/README.md

 ## 🚀 About Me
 ![Profile](https://media.giphy.com/media/l0HlBO7eyXzSZkJri/giphy.gif)

-- 🎓 **Student at Full Sail University** (Bachelor's in Web Development, Aug 2023 - Oct 2026)
+- 🎓 **Student at Full Sail University** *(Bachelor's in Web Development, Aug 2023 - Oct 2026)*
-- 👨‍💻 **Independent Developer** — creating, showcasing, and educating through personal projects.
+- 👨‍💻 **Independent Developer** — creating, showcasing, and educating through personal projects
-- 👀 **Interests:** Web accessibility, responsive design, user-focused application development, and UX design.
+- 👀 **Interests:** Web accessibility, responsive design, user-focused application development, and UX design
-- 🌍 **Mission:** To champion empathy in technology and create solutions that respect and prioritize the user experience.
+- 🌍 **Mission:** To champion empathy in technology and create solutions that respect and prioritize the user experience
 - 😄 **Pronouns:** He/Him
-- ⚡ **Fun fact:** I’m a former **Healthcare Specialist** in the Army and a dedicated volunteer who helped out at a kitten rescue in Mason County!
+- ⚡ **Fun fact:** Former **Healthcare Specialist** in the Army and a dedicated volunteer at a kitten rescue in Mason County!

 ---